braathen/qlik-auth-net/README.md

 #### Is it possible to authenticate the ticket request without certificates?
 No. Certificates is the only way to authenticate ticket requests.
 In QlikView it was possible to do Windows Authentication, but in Qlik Sense this is not possible.

+#### My custom attributes does not seem to work?
+See the note under Examples section.
+This works as designed.

 ## License